Atlas975/Notes/MachineLearning/FeatureSelectionMetrics/Pointwise_mutual_information.md

 ![[Pasted image 20231023141026.png|450|450]]

-- The measurement naturally adjusts to edge cases such as when a column only has a single value that never changes.
+- The measurement naturally adjusts to edge cases such as when a one or both columns never changes.
 In this scenario PMI = 0 indicating no usefulness in prediction
 - When both columns change AND the change in one tell us more about what's going on in the other, then the PMI value will be larger
 ## PMI formula